-- 1. Look at the lights on your Router.
-If you're using a Belkin Router, the lights should be as follows: - The "router" LED should be on. - The "radio wave" LED above the "router" LED should be on. - The "modem" light should be on, and not blinking. - The "internet" LED should be on, and not blinking. - The "Wireless" light should be on, not blinking. - 2.
-Open your wireless utility software by clicking on the icon in the system tray at the bottom, right-hand corner of the screen. - 3.
-The exact window that opens will vary depending on the model of wireless card you have; however, any of the utilities should have a list of "Available Networks"-those wireless networks it can connect to.
+- Look at the lights on your Router.
+If you're using a Belkin Router, the lights should be as follows: - The "router" LED should be on. - The "modem" light should be on, and not blinking. - The "internet" LED should be on, and not blinking. - The "Wireless" light should be on, not blinking. - 2.
+Open your wireless utility software by clicking on the icon in the system tray at the bottom, right-hand corner of the screen. - The exact window that opens will vary depending on the model of wireless card you have; however, any of the utilities should have a list of "Available Networks"-those wireless networks it can connect to.